wintvelt/blob-images-frontend-NEW/README.md

     - `"invite expired"`: invite expired -> show message
     - check if invite is for an email, and if so
         - if user is logged in -> allow acceptance with warning if email address is different
-        - if user is not logged in -> allow signup
+        - if user is not logged in -> allow acceptance (with signup/ login)
     - otherwise invite must be for this logged in user -> allow acceptance
+- Acceptance of invite:
+    - if user is logged in
+        - call accept-invite API
+        - show success message with link to group
+    - if user is not logged in
+        - redirect to signup page, with inviteId in query

 - [x] create an invite via live dev site
 - [x] get the inviteId from the email